FIRST-Tech-Challenge/fmltc/doc/design.md

 > When the users clicks Upload:
 > * the client:
 >   * sends a /prepareToUploadVideo request to the server
->   * the server:
+>   * the server, receiving the /prepareToUploadVideo request:
 >     * creates a unique id for the video
 >     * generates a signed url for uploading the video file to Cloud Storage
->     * inserts a video entity into Cloud Datastore/Firestore
+>     * inserts a video entity into Cloud Datastore/Firestore, setting the
+>       team_uuid, video_uuid, description, video_filename, file_size,
+>       video_content_type, create_time, and video_blob_name fields
 >     * triggers the start of a Cloud Function that will extract the frames of
 >       the video
->     * updates the video entity, setting the frame extraction triggered time to the
+>     * updates the video entity, setting the frame_extraction_triggered_time
->       current time
+>       field
 >     * responds with the video id and the upload url
+>
 > * the client:
 >   * sends the video file to the upload url
+>
 > * the Cloud Function:
 >   * reads the video file from Cloud Storage and writes it to a temporary file,
 >     waiting until the video file has finished uploading if necessary
 >   * opens the temporary file with OpenCV
 >   * determines the number of frames in the video
->   * inserts video frame entities into in Cloud Datastore/Firestore
+>   * inserts video frame entities into in Cloud Datastore/Firestore, setting
+>     the team_uuid, video_uuid, frame_number, and include_frame_in_dataset
+>     fields
->   * updates the video entity, storing the width, height, frames per second, frame
+>   * updates the video entity, setting the width, height, fps (frames per
->     count, and frame extraction start time
+>     second), frame_count, and frame_extraction_start_time fields
->   * in a loop:
+>   * repeats the following until it reaches the end of the video
 >     * reads a frame of the video
 >     * writes the video frames as jpeg image files in Cloud Storage
->     * updates the video frame entity, storing the image blob name
->     * updates the video entity, incrementing the extracted frame count and included frame count
+>     * updates the video frame entity, setting the content_type and
+>       image_blob_name fields
->   * periodically updates the video entity, setting the frame extraction active
+>     * updates the video entity, setting the extracted_frame_count,
->     time to the current time
+>       included_frame_count, and frame_extraction_active_time fields
->   * periodically checks how long it has been running:
+>     * checks how long it has been running:
->     * if it is within 70 seconds of the estimated time limit, it triggers the start of
+>       * if it is within 70 seconds of the estimated time limit, triggers the
->       another Cloud Function to continue extracting frames.
+>         start of another Cloud Function to continue extracting frames
->     * if it is within 30 seconds of the estimated time limit, it terminates.
+>       * if it is within 30 seconds of the estimated time limit, terminates
->   * deletes the temporary file
+>   * before termination, deletes the temporary file
+>
 > * the client:
 >   * periodically sends a /retrieveVideoEntity request to the the server to
 >     determine the progress of frame extraction
->   * the server:
+>   * the server, receiving the /retrieveVideoEntity request:
 >     * responds with the video entity
 </details>